realeyes-media/mp4pssh/README.md

 # MP4PSSH

 A parser to convert a Base64-encoded string representing an MP4 PSSH box into a POJO.
+More information about MP4 PSSH boxes can be found [here](https://w3c.github.io/encrypted-media/format-registry/initdata/cenc.html#common-system).

-## Instantiation
+## Installation

 This repository is hosted on NPM.
 Install this package using: